ElectrovillaYt/Python-Based-Arduino-Home-automation/README.md

-Upload the .ino file to the arduino

-and make sure to install required modules in python used here!
+Make sure to install required modules in python used here!

 1. speechrecognition
 2. pyfirmata